How to Create Your Own Presentation

-- Drag either an animation thumbnail or image thumbnail to the blank new sequence row.
+- Drag either an animation thumbnail or picture thumbnail to a blank row.

-- Double-click on New Sequence to highlight it and type in the desired name of your sequence.
+- Double-click on New Presentation to highlight it and type in the desired name of your presentation.

-- Continue adding animations and images as needed.
+- Continue adding animations and pictures as needed.

-- To begin your custom presentation, click on the first item in your custom sequence to select it to the main screen.
+- To begin your presentation, click on the first thumbnail in your presentation to display it in the main screen.

-- To cycle to the next item, click on the Next in sequence button in the control interface.
+- To cycle to the next item, click on the Next animation/picture button in the user control interface.

-- When you want to delete a custom sequence, click on the red “X”, and then on “Yes” in the next dialog box.
+- When you want to delete a presentation, click on the red “X”, and then on “Yes” in the next dialog box.

-If you need further assistance learning how to create a custom sequence in BiteFX, please contact us by email at your convenience, or by telephone Mon-Fri 8am–5pm Pacific Time:
+If you need further assistance learning how to create your own presentations in BiteFX, please contact us by email at your convenience, or by telephone Mon-Fri 8am–5pm Pacific Time: